HSF/harvester/README.md

 Several parameters need to be adjusted in the setup file (etc/sysconfig/panda_harvester) and two system config files (etc/panda/panda_common.cfg and etc/panda/panda_harvester.cfg).

-The following parameters need to be modified in the setup file.
+The following parameters need to be modified in etc/sysconfig/panda_harvester.

 Name | Description
 --- | ---
 PANDA_HOME | Config files must be under $PANDA_HOME/etc
-PYTHONPATH | Must contain the pandacommon package
+PYTHONPATH | Must contain the pandacommon package and site-packages where the pandaharvester package is available

-Example	   :
+- Example
 ```
 export PANDA_HOME=$VIRTUAL_ENV
-export PYTHONPATH=$VIRTUAL_ENV/lib/python2.6/site-packages/pandacommon
+export PYTHONPATH=$VIRTUAL_ENV/lib/python2.7/site-packages/pandacommon:$VIRTUAL_ENV/lib/python2.7/site-packages
 ```

 The **logdir** needs to be set in etc/panda/panda_common.cfg.
 It is recommended to use a non-NFS directory to avoid buffering.